 If it’s the problem, you’ll need to open some outgoing ports, which could change depending on the Firewall and the VPN software.
 You can also check your VPN’s documentation as most providers recommend their preferred ports for connection.

 You need to make sure that you can connect to the internet without the VPN, and that the server you are trying to connect to is online.
-You can do this by first disconnecting from your VPN, then try accessing a web page on your device’s browser.
+You can do this by first disconnecting from your VPN, then accessing a web page on your device’s browser.
 If it still does not respond, try rebooting your router – the problem could be with your ISP.

 If your VPN client isn’t connecting, it could also be an issue with your VPN provider.
-In this case, try connecting your device to a different network, like the nearest public Wi-Fi – be it in an institution, restaurant or a friend’s hotspot.
+In this case, try connecting your device to a different network, like the nearest public Wi-Fi – be it in an institution, restaurant, or a friend’s hotspot.

-2 VPN Crashes
+2. VPN Crashes

 VPN providers are always competing against each other for the best service delivery.
 They therefore constantly release new updates or more improved software versions to their users.
-Older versions may have some bugs, and therefore we encourage you to always update your VPN client software.
+Older versions may have some bugs, and therefore I encourage you to always update your VPN client software.

-If your VPN client keeps crashing, it could be an issue with the capability of your device to run multiple related apps at a time.
+Frequent crashing could also be an issue with the capability of your device to run multiple related apps at a time.
 In this case, you can try closing all other running apps that you don’t need then check if your VPN client will work seamlessly.